vasturiano/d3-force-pod/README.md

 Component that runs a D3 force simulation and automatically draws circles/lines to an SVG canvas according to a configurable set of nodes, links and forces.

-Nodes are prevented from escaping by hard-limiting the coordinates to the dimensions of the canvas.
+Nodes are prevented from escaping by hard-limiting the coordinates to the boundaries of the canvas.

 ## Quick start